MyTimeMachine: Personalized Facial Age Transformation: Related Work

-\textbf{Personalization of Generative Models.} Personalization involves tuning face models with personal images.
+Personalization involves tuning face models with personal images.
 PTI~\cite{roich_pivotal_2021} fine-tunes a StyleGAN2 generator anchored by an inverted latent code.
 Other approaches~\cite{nitzan_mystyle_2022, zeng_mystyle_2023, qi_my3dgen_2023} adapt the generator on a small set of personal images (50$\sim$100) to create a personalized prior.
-In diffusion models, Dreambooth~\cite{ruiz_dreambooth_2023} optimizes the weights of the text-to-image network to adapt to a specific subject through a prompt identifier.
+In diffusion models, Dreambooth~\cite{ruiz_dreambooth_2023} optimizes the weights of the network to adapt to a specific subject through a prompt identifier~\cite{10504891}.

 In the context of lifespan age transformation, these personalization techniques often overfit to the few training images in a limited range (e.g., ages 50 to 70), making it challenging to extrapolate to ages beyond the training range (e.g., 20 years old).
 We demonstrate that MyTM produces personalized face aging results within the training age range and generalizes to ages beyond it.